unbounce/iidy/README.md

 * More examples and documentation.

-* Unit tests of the pre-processor code.
-Our current coverage is minimal.
+* More unit tests of the pre-processor code.